What is the Atkins Graduate Development Programme (GDP)?

 I am an international student; am I eligible to apply?

-Yes - Atkins is an A rated sponsor within the Home Office Sponsorship Management system under Tier 2.
-This means that we can sponsor candidates from outside the European Economic Area (EEA) who do not currently have the right to work in the UK but possess a valid Tier Four student visa.
-However, this does vary so please ensure you check the eligibility criteria in the job description.
+Yes – Atkins is an A rated sponsor within the Home Office Sponsorship Management system under Tier 2.
+This means we can sponsor candidates who do not currently have the right to work in the UK but possess a valid Tier 4 student visa.
+Following BREXIT, the UK is in a transition period is an a transition period until December 31st 2020.
+From January 1st 2021 a new UK immigration system will be in place.
+For more information on this and for our dedicated webpage, please click here.

 What process will I go through when applying for a graduate role?